-- 4.86 The most significant cost item under FE property management costs are in relation to network rates.
-We have in the past set network rates using a formula which links the allowance to FE revenues. - 4.87 We are comfortable with the approach of using a formula linked to revenue in order to set the network rates allowance for FE.
+- 4.116 The most significant cost item under FE property management costs are in relation to network rates.
+We have in the past set network rates using a formula which links the allowance to FE revenues. - 4.117 We are comfortable with the approach of using a formula linked to revenue in order to set the network rates allowance for FE.
 We have used this approach historically both in GD14 and GD17.
-The network rates allowances have therefore been calculated accordingly. - 4.88 For the draft determination we are of the view for the GD23 period that uncertainty mechanism should be updated to reflect actual costs for network rates, subject to FE demonstrating that it has taken appropriate actions to minimise valuations.
-We will expect FE (as well as the other GDNs) to provide a copy of its actual network rates bill and accompanying verification of payments to the Utility Regulator alongside its annual Uncertainty Mechanism submission which is usually submitted with the Annual Cost Reporting Template.
+The network rates allowances have therefore been calculated accordingly. - 4.118 For the final determination we are of the view for the GD23 period that uncertainty mechanism should be updated to reflect network rates, consistent with the formula used that sets and links to revenue.
+We will require a submission from FE demonstrating comprehensively how it has taken appropriate actions to minimise valuations.
+We will expect FE (as well as the other GDNs) to provide a copy of its actual network rates bill and accompanying verification of payments to the Utility Regulator alongside its annual uncertainty mechanism submission which is usually submitted with the Annual Cost Reporting Template.
+It should be noted that, as the Network rates are based on revenue which has now increased to cover the costs of the price control, this has resulted in a bigger allowance than requested in the business plan submission.

-4.89 FE also has rent and rates costs in relation to its offices including leases and we have rolled these costs forward from 2020 actual costs which in total are in line with FE projected costs or 2021 and 2022.
+4.119 FE also has rent and rates costs in relation to its offices, including leases and we have rolled these costs forward from 2020 actual costs which in total are in line with FE projected costs or 2021 and 2022.